Environment Advisory Group

 4. BEING POSITIVE AND PROACTIVE IN LOCAL COMMUNITY

-- Winter evening talks on local biodiversity eg Birds, Moths, Plants, Marine Life, and Mammals and wildlife on crofting land in Sleat.
+- Winter evening talks on local biodiversity eg birds, moths, plants, marine life, mammals and wildlife on crofting land in Sleat

-- Organising workshops, surveys and field visits for Aspen propagation project for Tormore Forest in association with other Scottish charitable organisations promoting native Aspen, such as Eadha & Coille Alba.
+- Organising workshops, surveys and field visits for an aspen propagation project for Tormore Forest in association with other Scottish charitable organisations promoting native aspen, such as Eadha & Coille Alba

-- Assisting Skye Rangers with bat and moth evening.
+- Assisting Highland Council Rangers with a bat and moth evening

 5. INVOLVEMENT IN SKYE-WIDE BIODIVERSITY PROJECTS

-- Active participation by group members in Skye & Lochalsh Environment Forum including involvement with projects of SLEF Biodiversity Outreach Officer
+- Active participation by group members of the Skye & Lochalsh Environment Forum, including involvement with projects of SLEF Biodiversity Outreach Officer

 Help survey bumblebees near you http://bumblebeeconservation.org/get-involved/surveys/beewatch/